thanhtunguet/tvGlasses/README.md

 Android app for smart glasses with two playback modes:

+Designed to run on any Android device by adapting to any display resolution or aspect ratio.

 - Camera mode: Fullscreen RTSP stream
 - Video mode: Local `.mp4` playback with optional Google Drive sync